 College: John Jay College of Criminal Justice - Graduate Center -This semi-annual journal, based at the Institute for Criminal Justice Ethics at John Jay College, is “designed to focus greater attention on ethical issues in criminal justice by and for philosophers, criminal justice professionals, lawyers and judges, and other contributors to an informed social discourse.
 Its editorial scope includes topics relating to the police, the courts, corrections, and issues in legal philosophy.”
 Its editors, William C. Heffernan, John Kleinig, and Elizabeth Yukins are all faculty members at John Jay; Heffernan and Kleinig also teach at the Graduate Center.

 College: John Jay College of Criminal Justice -This international journal “seeks to invigorate discussion among left intellectuals by publishing peer-reviewed articles, editorials, letters, reports from the field, political exchanges, and book reviews that foster open debate through criticism, research and commentary from across the social sciences and humanities."
-Editors Kirk Dombrowski and Anthony Marcus are members of the anthropology department at John Jay College.
+Anthony Marcus, one of the three Editors-in-chief is a member of the anthropology department at John Jay College.

 College: Graduate Center - Queens College - Lehman College -DSA is published by the AMS Press in association with the Graduate Center and Queens College, and its editors include Professor Emeritus Stanley Friedman (Queens College), Professor Anne Humpherys (Graduate Center, Lehman College), and Professor Emeritus Michael Timko (Queens College, Graduate Center).
 “Besides presenting articles exploring the wide range of Dickens’s interests and talents, DSA also includes essays on other mid- and late-nineteenth century novelists and on the history and aesthetics of the period’s fiction.”